 During the year ended 31 December, 2001, there was a full and final return on the investment in St. Kitts Tourism Development Company Limited in the amount of \$232,500.
 The Capital Reserve is made up as shown hereunder:

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2022 (Expressed in Eastern Caribbean Dollars) (continued)

 15. RESERVE (continued)